caddis/categoree/README.md

 	field=""

 Optional: default is category_name.

-Value: category_name, category_url_title, or category_description.

 This allows you to choose which category field data to retrieve.

+Possible values: category_name, category_url_title, category_description, or parent_id.

 ## Tag Pair